shopware/docs/guides/plugins/apps/app-base-guide.md

 For a complete reference of the structure of the manifest file, take a look at the [Manifest reference](../../../resources/references/app-reference/manifest-reference.md).

-## Setup
+## Setup (optional)

+> **Note**
-If your app backend server and Shopware need to communicate, it is necessary that registration is performed during the installation of your app.
+> Only if your app backend server and Shopware need to communicate, it is necessary that registration is performed during the installation of your app.
 This process is called setup.

 During the setup, it is verified that Shopware connects to the right backend server and keys are exchanged to secure all further communications.
 During the setup process, your app backend will obtain credentials that can be used to authenticate against the Shopware API.
 Additionally, your app will provide a secret that Shopware will use to sign all further requests it makes to your app backend, allowing you to verify that the incoming requests originate from authenticated Shopware installations.